nicolacimmino/PLC-14500/assembler/README.md

 The output will be a `.bin` file of the same name.
 The output file is always 256 bytes for a PLC14500-Nano, your program will be starting from offset 0x00 and will be padded to 256 with 0x0Fs (`NOPF`).

+If you find the options of the assembler too crude I don't blame you.
+I recently came across this work by Yaroslav Veremenko ( https://github.com/veremenko-y/mc14500-programs ), that inspired me into using the cc65 assembler instead.
+Check the folder [assembler-cc65](../assembler-cc65/README.md) for a build command and further information on how to use cc65 to compile programs for the PLC-14500.

 ## Source format

 ````